CoreText/Npp-Autocomplete-Normalizer/README.md

 To run this parser you will need:

  * Zeal docs could be downloaded from here https://zealdocs.org/
- * Create symbolic link of `docsets/` folder and place it inside the `zeal.docs` host folder that should be served.
+ * Create symbolic link of `docsets/` folder and place it inside the `zeal.docs/` host folder that should be served.
  * Run the web server to serve the pages.
  * Remove file's content from `tmp/tmp.xml` and clear the `logs/logging.log`, or delete and create new ones.
  * Run the parser `php run.php`